Five ways to upgrade your Mac

 Fire, liquid spills, theft and dropping your machine are all feasible possibilities.
 That’s why on disk storage is not the best of ideas.
 Keeping back-ups of all important documents and work on a cloud storage account means wherever you are globally, you have access to that information.
 Using cloud storage for your Mac also means you can do daily back-ups automatically so that your stored work is always up to date.

 This is another option – especially for those who can’t get their heads around the concept of iCloud storage.
 If you don’t like the idea of all your work being uploaded to anonymous servers, get yourself some decent external hard drives to back up all your work.
 You can set a notification on your Mac to remind you to make a back-up of your work on a regular basis.
 External hard drive storage can free up your machine from the heavy files you routinely store on your Mac.

-Video files and hi res images are notoriously bulky to store – so be organized and use an external drive back up to keep all your video files accessible, but not on your Mac’s own internal hard drive.
-Of course, it goes without saying that if you are doing the external hard drive route and you are not storing files directly to your Mac, you will need back up of your back ups.
+Video files and hi res images are notoriously bulky to store.
+Be organized and use an external drive back up to keep all your video files accessible.
+However, don’t store them on your Mac’s own internal hard drive.
+Furthermore, it goes without saying that if you are doing the external hard drive route and you are not storing files directly to your Mac, you will need back up of your back ups.

 See a Mac expert

-If you aren’t a technical person, you may well feel much more comfortable speaking to a certified Mac engineer about how to restore function to your Mac.
+If you aren’t a technical person, you well feel more comfortable speaking to a certified Mac engineer.
+They can advise you about restoring function to your Mac.
 Speeding up your Mac might not just be a memory or management issue.
 There might be further problems that need professional diagnostics to decipher.
 Macs are high tech and very different to Windows PC’s Therefore it’s important to engage someone with the right knowledge to deal with the problem.

 At Darcy Consulting, we carry out a range of diagnostic checks on your Mac for every service we do.
 This involves examining the hardware as well as the apps and system management for any glitches and problems that may occur.